-- A. A short film is defined as an original motion picture that has a running time of 40 minutes or less, including all credits. - B. This excludes from consideration such works as: - 1. previews and advertising films - 2. sequences from feature-length films, such as credit sequences - 3. unaired episodes of established TV series - 4. unsold TV series pilots - C. A live action film uses imagery created primarily through practical photographic techniques used to capture physical actors, props, sets, and locations.
+- A. A short film is defined as an original motion picture that has a running time of 40 minutes or less, including all credits. - B. This excludes from consideration such works as: - 1. previews and advertising films - 2. sequences from feature-length films, such as credit sequences

+- 3. unaired episodes of established TV series - 4. unsold TV series pilots - C. A live action film uses imagery created primarily through practical photographic techniques used to capture physical actors, props, sets, and locations.
 Documentary short films will not be accepted in the live action category.
 If the picture is created in the cinematic style of a documentary, the filmmaker(s) must also submit information supporting how and why the picture is substantially a work of fiction rather than a documentary.

-- A. To be eligible for award consideration for the 97th Awards year, a short film must fulfill one of the following qualifying criteria.
-The eligibility period begins on October 1, 2023, and ends on September 30, 2024.
+- A. To be eligible for award consideration for the 96th Awards year, a short film must fulfill one of the following qualifying criteria.
+The eligibility period begins on October 1, 2022, and ends on September 30, 2023.
 This qualification must take place within two years of the film's completion date. - 1.
-The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day.
-The seven consecutive days of the theatrical release are required to occur in one venue.
+The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Miami [Miami-Dade County, Florida]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day.
 The picture also must appear in the theater listings along with the appropriate dates and screening time(s).
+Drive-in theaters are included as a qualifying commercial venue in the above metro areas (films must run for seven consecutive days with at least one screening daily).